MKosh/Titanic-on-ROOT/README.md

   `.x readData.C`

 That creates the "train.root" file and the TTree "Training" inside of it.
+Analysis can be started here, or you can add in the mean age to all of the missing values.

+* In a ROOT terminal

+  `.x getValues.C`

+* Back in bash run

+  `./writeValues.sh`

+This macro and script can be updated to fill in any missing data you want.

+* Back in ROOT, run one last

+  `.x readData.C`